 PIVI enhances a partner’s educational activities around the importance of flu vaccines.

 PIVI can help strengthen some of the core areas of pandemic preparedness including the creation of systems to distribute the vaccine and to get the vaccines to people who need them.

 Strengthen Health Systems – Build Vaccine Capacity – Save Lives

-PIVI works in partnership with the Centers for Disease Control and Prevention (CDC), Ministries of Health, corporate partners and others to create routine, seasonal influenza vaccination programs in low- and middle-income countries.
+PIVI works in partnership with the Centers for Disease Control and Prevention (CDC), Ministries of Health, corporate partners and others to create sustainable, routine, seasonal influenza vaccination programs in low- and middle-income countries.